sailfish-spotify/hutspot/docs/index.md

 layout: default
 ---
 #  Welcome to the Hutspot Documentation
 Hutspot is a Spotify controller for Sailfish-OS.
+It uses the [Spotify web-api](https://developer.spotify.com/documentation/web-api/).
 Playing is done on an 'connect' device.
 It requires a premium Spotify account.

 Main features: